 Sports teams, retirement associations, users from local schools, kindergartens and nursing homes, members of the municipal counicil, youth council, the criminal care and local entrepreneurs and craftsmen

-Category winner for landscape architecture at The Innovation Award for Universal Design 2017 by Design and Architecture Norway and The Norwegian Ministry of Children, Equality and Social Inclusion
+Category winner Landscape Architecture of the Innovation Award for Universal Design 2017 by Design and Architecture Norway on behalf of The Norwegian Ministry of Children, Equality and Social Inclusion.

 visitors a year

 A few members of the Accessibility Committee from Oslofjord West was on a extraordinary nature trip in October which was an experience of the rare.
 Hamaren Activity Park in Fyresdal was the place, a natural gem of the rare, and closer to nature on wheels you hardly get.
 This is for us ALL, whether your vision is poor, you roll on wheels, are forgetful or for other mobility reasons.